 Transportation in Tygart Lake State Park

-Tygart Lake State Park is located on Paul E. Malone Road in Grafton, West Virginia.
-You'll want to navigate the area carefully as it is in the foothills of the Allegheny Mountains.
+Tygart Lake State Park is located on Paul E. Malone Road in Grafton, 144 miles northeast of Charleston, West Virginia.
+If you're driving a large vehicle, you'll want to navigate the area carefully as it is in the foothills of the Allegheny Mountains.

-When you come to the park entrance you'll want to continue slowly down the road.
+When you come to the park entrance, continue slowly down the road.
 The park's campground is at the very end of the road.
 When navigating your rig through the campsites, keep in mind that your camping unit needs to be less than 32 feet long.
 You also need to be capable of tight turns, as there are no pull-through spaces available at the campground.

 You can bring a boat to Tygart Lake State Park and utilize the public boat launches within the park.
 You can also rent boats such as fishing boats or other boating equipment if you didn't bring your own.

 Campgrounds and parking in Tygart Lake State Park

 Campsites in Tygart Lake State Park

 The campground at Tygart Lake State Park features 36 campsites, 10 of which offer electrical hook-ups.
 Each site has a picnic table as well as a fire pit that you can enjoy each day.
 You will also find a centrally located bathhouse and dump station.
 The campground is open from mid-April through October, and reservations are recommended.
 Camping units need to be less than 32 feet in length and capable of making tight turns.
 If you need to stock up on supplies like snacks and firewood, you can visit the check-in station.